Develop your individual creative ability with the support of dedicated practitioners and tutors who have extensive experience in the field

-Photography graduates could go on to be exhibiting photographers, lecturers, art directors, conservators, arts administrators, digital artists, picture researchers, studio managers or even running their own practice.
-You will also have the potential to move across into related careers in marketing, branding, museum curatorial, project management, technical support and PR.
+Job opportunities for photography graduates include exhibiting photographers, lecturers, art directors, digital artists, picture researchers or studio managers.
+You will also have the potential to move into related careers in marketing, museum curation, project management, technical support and PR.

-Students will meet industry professionals, including guest speakers, curators, artists, organisers and/or affiliated non-profit organisations involved in the promotion of photography.
-Guest lecturers will be incorporated into the curriculum and are key to expanding you knowledge and enabling a broad understanding of the options available in the photographic field.
+You will meet industry professionals, including guest speakers, curators, artists, organisers and/or affiliated non-profit organisations involved in the promotion of photography.
+Guest lecturers are incorporated into the curriculum and are key to expanding your knowledge and enabling a broad understanding of the options available in the photographic field.

 |Type of Study||Fee|

 |Part-time||Your annual fee will be calculated pro rata to the full-time fee according to the number of credits you are studying|